CadQuery/cadquery/doc/importexport.rst

 * TJS is short for ThreeJS, and is a JSON mesh format that is useful for displaying 3D models in web browsers.
 The TJS format is used to display embedded 3D examples within the CadQuery documentation.
 * VRML is a mesh-based format for representing interactive 3D objects in a web browser.
 * VTP is a mesh-based format used by the VTK library.
-* GLTF is a mesh-based format useful for viewing models on the web.
-Whether the resulting GLTF file is binary (.glb) or text (.gltf) is set by the file extension.
+* glTF is a mesh-based format useful for viewing models on the web.
+Whether the resulting glTF file is binary (.glb) or text (.gltf) is set by the file extension.

 Importing DXF
 ##############